 - Contact the agency.
 You are strongly encouraged to call them on the phone to speak with someone about their volunteer opportunities.
 Telephone is the best way to contact a nonprofit organization.

 - Don’t get discouraged if it takes some back and forth to connect to an agency.
-They are often understaffed, that is why they need volunteer assistance!
+Our partners wear many different hats so be patient as you are waiting to hear back.

 - Ask about any necessary training or background checks.